SDSS J1001+5027: Description

 SDSS J1001+5027 is described as a double imaged quasar.
 When imaged, the object is split into two components with a slightly large separation gap of 2.86 arcseconds and displaying a rich system of emission lines including cerium, triply ionized chromium and magnesium.
 The foreground lensing galaxy of SDSS J1001+5027 is estimated to lie at (z) 0.415 based on a study by Noahisa Inada published in 2012.
 A possible secondary lens galaxy and large galaxy density enhancement were also discovered, suggesting the contribution of the quasar's large image separation.

 The R-band light curve monitoring observations conducted for more than six years, found that SDSS J1001+5027 has evidence of time-delays but however proven uncertain.
 Based combining results from five different methods, the time-delay is said to be -119.3 ± 3.3 days, with component A leading component B. Amir Aghamousa would later give a new time-delay estimate of 117 days for the quasar, based on the application of a mirror estimator in his study, published in 2017.
 An official time-delay estimate of 120.93 ± 1.015 days was finally given for the quasar in 2023 by astronomers utilizing a TD-CARMA Bayesian technique.

 Additional information also showed, both of the components display strong variability; for instance component A had a large variability amplitude as high as 0.25 magnitude during observation periods conducted from 2006 to 2007.
 Optical data, also revealed both components underwent a steady decrease in brightness levels by around 0.2 magnitude during the first 200 days of observations with the Nordic Optical Telescope.
 Several other smaller variation features on short-scale, were shown on the curves in additional to both strong variability and decrease of brightness in the quasar.

 It is found SDSS J1001+507 is a broad absorption-line quasar.
 When observed with Subaru Telescope, the spectrum of both quasar components display absorption profiles, described as variable with a rotational velocity of 18,000 kilometer per seconds and at a radial distance of 0.06 parsecs through assumption of Keplerian motion.
 Six narrow-line absorption systems were found in addition, located at various redshifts between 0.41 and 1.75, with the magnesium system being the only one to display time variability and a velocity shear of 30 kilometers per seconds.
-The quasar shows outflowing wind and has a supermassive black hole mass of 9.66 ± 0.06 M_{ʘ} with a source continuum size of (2.2 ± 0.3) x 10^{-3} parsecs.
+The quasar shows outflowing wind and has a supermassive black hole mass of 9.66 ± 0.06 M_{☉} with a source continuum size of (2.2 ± 0.3) × 10^{−3} parsecs.
 An accretion disk size of 4.6^{+10.5}_{-3.2} at rest frame of 1736Å via microlensing, has been calculated for the quasar.